FFmpeg/FFV1/ffv1.md

 There are three places where range coder termination is needed in FFV1.
 First is in the `Configuration Record`, in this case the size of the range coded bytestream is known and handled as `Closed mode`.
 Second is the switch from the `Slice Header`, which is range coded to Golomb coded Slices as `Sentinel mode`.
-Third is the end of range coded Slices, which need to terminate before the CRC at their end.
+Third is the end of range coded Slices, which need to terminate before the Cyclic Redundancy Check (CRC) at their end.
 This can be handled as `Sentinel mode` or as `Closed mode` if the CRC position has been determined.

 #### Range Non Binary Values